Installing the LogServ App¶

 The LogServ App provides:

 @splunk/react-ui+@splunk/visualizations+@xyflow/react.
 See Dashboards Overview. - Built-in AI Assistant chat panel — predefined prompts + Splunk MCP integration + audit log.
-(LLM-driven path disabled in v0.0.5; canned-prompt path active.)
+(LLM-driven path disabled in the current release; canned-prompt path active.)
 See AI Assistant Overview.

 - Search-time field extractions for all SAP-specific sourcetypes (~176 directives across EXTRACT, EVAL, FIELDALIAS).